SunnyDaye/Software-Engineering-Knowledge-Base/Software Engineering Concepts/Version Control/Git/What is Git and how does it work?.md

 ## Generally only adds data
 As in most VCSs, you can lose or mess up changes you haven't committed; but after you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.
 ## Git and the file system
+There are three main states of a file inside of a git repository: modified, staged, and committed.
+A file is modified when the file has changed but the change is not tracked.
+A file is staged when the file has been flagged to be included in the next snapshot of the repo.
+A file is committed when the file's data has been safely stored in git's local database.
+This implies 3 main sections of a git project.
+### The sections of a git project
+#### .git directory
+The git directory is where Git stores the metadata and object database for your project.
+The git directory is the most important part of a git project.
+The git directory is what is copied when you clone a repo.

+#### Working directory
+The working directory is a single checkout of one version of the project.
+These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

+#### Staging area
+The staging are is a file, generally contained in you git directory, that stores information about what will go into your next commit.
+### Git project workflow
+1. You checkout a specific version of your git project
+2. You modify files in your working directory
+3. You stage the files, adding snapshots of them to your staging area
+4. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory